-- Select at least one record from the asset panel.
+- Select at least one record from the item panel.

-- Above the asset panel, click the gear menu and select Excel > Export selected records.
+- Above the item panel, select the Options menu and select Export Selected Records..

 - Select the second row that contains the record you exported and delete it, keeping the row above that contains the column headings.

-- Save template to your hard drive for easy access when importing new records to your projects.
+- Save the template locally for easy access when importing new records to your projects.

-Whether retrieving your data records to preserve locally, move elsewhere, or edit manually, the Cataloging Tools allow a simple way to export all the records in your project.
+Whether retrieving your data records to preserve locally, move elsewhere, or edit manually, Forum allows a simple way to export all the records in your project.
 However, the export all function has its limits.
 For instance, if your project contains more than 65,536 records, then the export will fail (a limitation of the Microsoft Excel version).
 Instead, consider exporting the data in batches using sets or filters and then combine the records into a single spreadsheet manually from Excel.
-Also, if any data fields contain more than 32,767 characters, exporting will likely cause an error (again, a limitation of the Microsoft Excel version).
+Also, if any data fields contain more than 32,767 characters, exporting will likely cause an error (another limitation of the Microsoft Excel version).

 To export all records from your project:

-- Save the exported spreadsheet to a safe location on your hard drive and name the file something recognizable.
+- Save the exported spreadsheet to a safe location locally and name the file something recognizable.